babyloniaapp/docs/pool/README.md

 The bridge is a combination of 2 smart contracts: one deployed on each chain that allows for cross-chain transfers of value.
 The **Babylonia's bridge** will enable users to transfer their **Baby Tokens** easily between the BSC (BNB Chain) and Polygon, Fantom or other available networks.

 In Babylonia, we love automation and respect the comfort of running a trusted algorithm, but we do not fully trust the code, and it tends to fail the crypto platforms often.
-Consequently we rather to make big decisions to transfer and release ourselves than reply on the code itself.
+Consequently, we rather to make big decisions to transfer and release ourselves than reply on the code itself.

 The conditions of using the bridge are: